-Council commits to the 'no wrong door' provision with the Act and will ensure any Public Interest Disclosures made to the wrong receiving entity will be redirected to another appropriate receiving entity.
-In doing so, the discloser will not lose any of the protections available to them under the Act.
+Council commits to the 'no wrong door' provision with the PID Act and will ensure any disclosures made to the wrong receiving entity will be redirected to another appropriate receiving entity.
+In doing so, the discloser will not lose any of the protections available to them under the PID Act.